Sinthya01/VSTS-vscode-extension/TFVC_README.md

 Yes.
 If you use Eclipse or one of JetBrain's IDEs (e.g, Android Studio, IntelliJ) on Windows, then you will want to use the TEE CLC to provide the TFVC support.

+### *How do I set up the CLC on Windows?*
+While the TEE CLC is primarily for macOS and Linux users it can also be used on Windows.
+In order to use the CLC on Windows, you need to do the following:
+- Download and install a version of [Java 8 for Windows](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+  - Make sure to install the version (i.e., x86 or x64) that matches your processor architecture
+- Ensure that that path to `java.exe` is a part of your `PATH` environment variable.
+  - Check that you can successully run `java -version`
+- Download and unzip the [latest version](https://github.com/Microsoft/team-explorer-everywhere/releases) of the TEE CLC to a local folder of your choice.
+  - The file you need to download is of the format `TEE-CLC-14.114.0.zip`
+- Open a command prompt and run `{path-to-tf.cmd} eula` and accept the End User License Agreement.
+- Update your `tfvc.location` to the full path to `tf.cmd` (e.g., `C:\TEE-CLC-14.111.1\tf.cmd`).
+- The last thing that you **must** do is run the `tf workspaces` command as detailed [here](#i-have-workspaces-created-with-visual-studio-can-i-use-the-tee-clc-to-work-with-them) so that the CLC is aware of the workspaces in the specified collection.
+(Each tool, tf.cmd and tf.exe, keeps its own local cache of workspaces.)

+Finally, there's also a [video](https://youtu.be/VPNaEIVZfr0) that shows how to do this on Linux (the same high-level steps apply on Windows).

 ### *Which instructions do I follow to set up TFVC functionality on the macOS?*
 You will follow the same instructions for setting up the TEE CLC as is shown on Ubuntu in [this video](https://youtu.be/VPNaEIVZfr0).